-- 1. Without prejudice to the provisions of Rules 48 and 76, any procedural action done or order made by the ECCC pursuant to applicable Cambodian criminal law and procedure before the entry into force of these IRs shall be deemed to have been validly done. - 2.
-The entry into force of any amendment to these IRs shall have no effect on the validity of any procedural action done or order made by the ECCC in compliance with these IRs before the amendment comes into force. - 3.
-Amendments concerning Civil Party participation adopted at the 7th Plenary Session shall be applicable to those ECCC cases for which, at the date of adoption, a closing order has not been issued.
+1. Without prejudice to the provisions of Rules 48 and 76, any procedural action done or order made by the ECCC pursuant to applicable Cambodian criminal law and procedure before the entry into force of these IRs shall be deemed to have been validly done.

+2. The entry into force of any amendment to these IRs shall have no effect on the validity of any procedural action done or order made by the ECCC in compliance with these IRs before the amendment comes into force.

+3. Amendments concerning Civil Parties adopted at the 7th and 8th Plenary Session shall be applicable to all cases except Case File No. 001/18-07-2007/ECCC.

 Adopted at the Plenary Session of the Extraordinary Chambers in the Courts of Cambodia on 12 June 2007, and signed into force by the President and Deputy President of the Plenary on 19 June 2007.
-Revised at the Plenary Sessions of the Extraordinary Chambers in the Courts of Cambodia on 1 February 2008, 5 September 2008, 6 March 2009, 11 September 2009 and 9 February 2010.
+Revised at the Plenary Sessions of the Extraordinary Chambers in the Courts of Cambodia on 1 February 2008, 5 September 2008, 6 March 2009, 11 September 2009, 9 February 2010 and 17 September 2010.

-Judge Kong Srim

-President of the Plenary
+Judge Kong Srim President of the Plenary